JeffTheNinja57/bachelor_thesis_code/README.md

 # Particle Swarm Optimization for Multimodal CNN: Early vs. Late Fusion Performance for Action Recognition.

-**Extended by:** Mihnea Angheluță from the original work by Francisco Erivaldo Fernandes Junior and Gary G. Yen
+**Extended by** Mihnea Angheluță from the original work by Francisco Erivaldo Fernandes Junior and Gary G. Yen

 ## Overview